xoofx/Varena/readme.md

 <img align="right" width="160px" height="160px" src="img/varena.png">

-Varena provides a fast and lightweight arena allocator using virtual memory.
+Varena is a .NET library that provides a fast and lightweight arena allocator using virtual memory.

 ## Features